‘No accidents. No coincidences. No escapes. You can’t cheat death…’

 With the lore and the concept already in place from the first movie, David R. Ellis’ Final Destination 2 can concentrate on doing what this franchise does best – delivering gnarly death scenes.

 The first Final Destination sequel kicks off with a spectacular sequence involving a logging truck and a freeway.
-This is genuine once-seen never never-forgotten stuff, and I can guarantee that I’m not the only one who thinks of this movie every time they see a truck carrying precarious-looking cargo.
+This is genuine once-seen never-forgotten stuff, and I can guarantee that I’m not the only one who thinks of this movie every time they see a truck carrying precarious-looking cargo on the motorway.
 Unfortunately, the rest of the film never really lives up to this early promise despite some other excellent death sequences, and this is partly because, aside from the returning Ali Larter, the cast here are pretty bland and forgettable.
 Indeed, Kimberly Corman (A.J.
 Cook) is the most forgettable protagonist in the entire franchise and the rest of the supporting cast doesn’t make much of an impression either.

 That being said, Final Destination 2 is a lot of fun and manages to up the ante in terms of spectacle and gore in a way that is satisfying rather than spectacular.
 A solid sequel.